imclab/P2pCore/readme.md

     ./run timur.p2pCore.RelayBase

-The RelayBase class only implements two methods and only has a 10-15 lines of code.
+The [RelayBase](blob/master/src/RelayBase.scala) class implements two methods in only 10-15 lines of code.
 Method 1: `connectedThread()` is called when a p2p connection has been established.
 Here a single call to `send("data")` is placed.
 Method 2: `receiveMsgHandler(str:String)` is called when a string message arrives from the other client.
 If the string message is "data", the application terminates.
 The two instances match by asking the relay server to connect them with another instance by the same advertised name 'RelayBase'.
 This is what is being displayed in the console, when looking at one of the two instances:

     RelayBase relaySocket.getLocalPort=50582 relayServer=109.74.203.226 relayPort=18771y
     RelayBase receiveHandler send encrypted initialMsg='...'